devtool20000/matryoshka/README.md

 # Matryoshka

-wrap your existing API with mock fields and endpoints on the fly
+Create a mock API Gateway by rewrite your existing APIs with mock fields and generating new API on the fly.

 ## Installation

 ```bash
 # npm
 npm i matryoshka-server